timmywil/panzoom/README.md

   });
 ```

 2\.
-How do I make links work if they're within a panzoom element? [example](http://codepen.io/timmywil/pen/bFiqy)
+How do I make links work if they're within a Panzoom element? [example](http://codepen.io/timmywil/pen/bFiqy)

-  - Event propagation is stopped for `mousedown` and `touchstart` events in order to allow for panzoom elements within panzoom elements.
-To fix the links, bind an event handler that prevents the event from reaching the panzoom handler:
+  - Event propagation is stopped for `mousedown` and `touchstart` events in order to allow for Panzoom elements within Panzoom elements.
+To fix the links, bind an event handler that prevents the event from reaching the Panzoom handler:

 ```js
 $('.panzoom a').on('mousedown touchstart', function( e ) {